KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/overview-of-development-on-komodo-part-0.md

 The options from the main menu of the docker image are the following.

 - TUTORIALS
-  - Go through the tutorials, including starting a blockchain, run a faucet, create a token dex, use a musig schnorr signature
+  - Go through the tutorials, including starting a blockchain, run a faucet, create a token dex, use a MuSig Schnorr Signature
 - RICK
   - dPoW community testnet blockchain
 - MORTY